 Cost Maps show you the money!

-A Resourcefully Planned Cost Map is NOT…
+A Resourcefully Planned Cost Map or Degree Plan is NOT…

 Parents are encouraged to carefully track their teen’s progress against their target college’s catalog through high school.
 The farther your teen is from graduating high school, the longer you’ll have to track their progress and the more potential that you’ll need to tweak their plan.